Genetic Counseling

 X-linked recessive disorders (gene located on the X chromosome)

-When is FirstScreen recommended?
+When is FirstScreen offered?

 FirstScreen is offered to all individuals who want to know their carrier status for recessive genetic disorders.
 However, it is particularly recommended in cases of: